genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ```

 #### 5.Change the log level to verify the execution of the events
-Run the [LogLevel](/managing-applications/operate/on-the-host/helpful-commands/#loglevel-script) command for that:
+To do this, run the [LogLevel](/managing-applications/operate/on-the-host/helpful-commands/#loglevel-script) command:

 ```shell
 LogLevel -p GENESIS_EVALUATOR -DATADUMP_ON -l DEBUG